 A Simple Google Search to see What’s Out There

 A simple Google search is generally the easiest place to start to gauge what's already out there.
-If you search something as basic as "health coaching price" you can begin to see that there are plenty of health coaches online providing varying degrees of service.
+If you google search keyword phrases like "health coaching prices" or "health coach prices" you can begin to see that there are plenty of health coaches online providing varying degrees of service.

-After a quick scan of several sites I was able to get a rough idea for both HOW coaches generally charge and for WHAT amounts - a few results are below as a reference, but I now know a typical coach charges between $200-500/month with some type of preliminary consult to "hook" the prospect.
+After a quick scan of several sites I was able to get a rough idea for both HOW health coaches generally charge, and for WHAT amounts - a few results from my searches are below as a reference, but I now know a typical coach charges between $200-500/month with some type of preliminary consult to "hook" the prospect.